ezrosent/wf_hash_writeup/writeup.md

 \paragraph{Note} Modern Intel x86 machines provide a atomic fetch-add instruction.
-Such an instruction always succeeds and is typically much faster than implementing fetch-add in a CAS loop.
+Such an instruction always succeeds and is typically much faster than implementing fetch-add in a CAS loop [see the performance comparison in
+@lcrq].
 On architectures that do not natively support atomic fetch-add, implementing fetch-add in terms of CAS (or any equivalent primitive that guarantees progress) is lock-free and can still be quite fast, though we have not examined performance of these data-structures on non-x86 architectures.

 ## Lookups